 Accurate weather forecasts will also enable businesses (for example agriculture, building, leisure, tourism, green power) to make better decisions to drive effectiveness, improve productivity and efficiency.
-This will therefore improve their economic impact.
+This will therefore improve the economic impact and benefits.

 The Met Office should continue to improve the accuracy of weather forecasts throughout the period of the CSA.
-There are three aspects of accuracy that are important - actual accuracy, perceived accuracy and accuracy relative to other providers (comparative accuracy).
-Improvements to actual accuracy and comparative accuracy are included in this theme, perceived accuracy is covered in Theme 3.
+There are three aspects of accuracy that are important - actual accuracy, perceptions of accuracy and accuracy relative to other weather providers (comparative accuracy).

-- Be accurate, timely and consistent with other forecast information both within channels and across different channels: - o Accurate weather forecasts for all time periods from Nowcasts to 6 months; - The provision of forecasts relevant to health and wellbeing, including for example UV, pollen, and air quality.
+- Be accurate, timely and consistent with other forecast information both within channels and across different channels: - Accurate weather forecasts for all time periods from Nowcasts to six months; - The provision of forecasts relevant to health and wellbeing, including for example UV, pollen, and air quality.